amaralc/career-and-team-roles/README.md

 - [ ] (Measurable) Contributed to at least XX pull requests with valuable and well-written contributions.
 - [ ] (Measurable) Completed at least YY pair programming sessions with more junior members.

-**Mid-level Software Engineer (L2 - IC2):** With a certain level of proven experience (2-5 years), contributes to software development, solves moderate problems, and starts handling ambiguous situations with minimal guidance.
+### Mid-level Software Engineer (L2 - IC2)
+With a certain level of proven experience (2-5 years), contributes to software development, solves moderate problems, and starts handling ambiguous situations with minimal guidance.
 Communicates with the broader team and engages in code reviews and documentation.
 This is an individual contributor role.

 - [ ] (Collaboration) Collaborated with cross-functional teams to deliver project milestones.
 - [ ] (Communication) Communicated effectively with the broader team and engaged in code reviews.